gskema/phpcs-type-sniff/README.md

 ### Usage Without Reflection

 Inspections for methods with `@inheritdoc` tag are skipped.
-If a method does not have this tag, it is inspected. **This is the recommend setup**.
+If a method does not have this tag, it is inspected. **This is the recommended setup**.

 ```xml
 <ruleset name="your_ruleset">